libricos-com/libricos/wp-content/plugins/updraftplus/readme.txt

 * TWEAK: Cleanup failed OneDrive uploads to prevent repeated failures that will never succeed
 * TWEAK: Add a warning alert when the remote scan button is pressed to explain this feature to prevent support requests
 * TWEAK: On large databases the amount of database tables can exceed the php_max_input_vars value; an option has been added to allow the restore operation to include tables that are missing from the list
+* NOTE: The free version 1.16.27 was released as 1.16.26; i.e. if confused about 1.16.26 went, then the answer is that they are the same thing.

 = 1.16.25 - 23/May/2020 =